Jensen Ackles: Career

 After years of performing at conventions, Ackles released his first original song as a professional singer titled "Sounds of Someday" which is the first track from his debut album.
 In 2018, Ackles collaborated with musician Steve Carlson to form Radio Company.
 Together Ackles and Carlson completed a debut album entitled Vol. 1.
 The album's first single was released on iTunes and the album was released in November 2019.
 Ackles and Carlson released Vol. 2 on May 7, 2021.
+Their third album, Keep on Ramblin, was released on February 24, 2023.

 In August 2020, it was announced he would join the cast of The Boys in its third season as Ben / B.C.L.
 RED / Soldier Boy.
+He later portrayed a version of Soldier Boy in the "Jumanji" episode of the show's spin-off Gen V who is an imaginary friend of Cate Dunlap.

 More recently, he and his wife formed Chaos Machine Productions with a deal at Warner Bros.
 Television.
 In June 2021, it was revealed that they were developing a Supernatural prequel spinoff for The CW, titled The Winchesters, about young John and Mary Winchester, Sam and Dean's parents.
 Ackles would serve as narrator, reprising his role as Dean.
-It was picked up to series in May 2022.
+It was picked up in May 2022.

 In October 2021, Ackles was cast to play U.S. Marshal Wood Helm in the Western feature Rust, written and directed by Joel Souza.
 He played opposite Alec Baldwin, who starred in the title role.
-Production was temporarily suspended after the death of cinematographer Halyna Hutchins.
+Production was temporarily suspended after the accidental death of cinematographer Halyna Hutchins and later Ackles left the cast.

 In May 2022, he guest starred on the ABC drama Big Skys second season finale "Catch a Few Fish", as temporary sheriff Beau Arlen.
 The role was planted to be series regular for the show's third season, which was ordered the day after the episode aired.